 Regional varieties of the language intersect with varieties that are based on social class or caste.

-Like any other Dravidian languages, Tamil is defined by a series of retroflex consonants (/ḍ/, /ṇ/, and /ṭ/).
+Like any other Dravidian language, Tamil is defined by a series of retroflex consonants (/ḍ/, /ṇ/, and /ṭ/).
 You can make them if you curl the tip of your tongue back to the roof of your mouth.
 If we talk about the structure, Tamil is a verb-final language that allows flexibility regarding the order of the subject and the object in a sentence.
 Adjectives and relative, adverbial, and infinitive clauses normally precede the term they modify, while inflections such as those for tense, number, person, and case are indicated with suffixes.

 It's spoken primarily in India.
 Tamil is the official language of the Indian state of Tamil Nadu and the union territory of Puducherry (Pondicherry).
 Also, it's an official language in Sri Lanka and Singapore and has significant numbers of speakers in Malaysia, Mauritius, Fiji, and South Africa.
 In 2004 Tamil was declared a classical language of India which means that it met three criteria: